lalalilo/aws-spa/README.md

 - `--shouldBlockBucketPublicAccess`: This option will deploy the SPA with a bucket not being publicly accessible.
 Access to the bucket will be done through an Origin Access Control (OAC).
 Default value is false.
 - `--noDefaultRootobject`: Instead of using index.html as the root object, allows to resolve example.com/<branch> to example.com/<branch>/index.html using a cloudfront function.
 - `--redirect403ToRoot`: Redirect 403 errors to the root of the SPA.
 This is useful if you want to use client-side routing with an S3 static website without using a hash router.
+- `--objectExpirationDays`: Add a lifecycle configuration to the bucket that clean object after a number of days.
+This avoid having numerous outdated branch in the bucket.

 ## Migrate an existing SPA on aws-spa